 - Installation of flow reducers of showers to achieve a flow rate of not higher than 8l/mn

-Selective sorting of rubbish is carried out daily (paper, plastic, bulbs, batteries, glass bottles)
+Selective sorting of office rubbish is carried out daily (paper, plastic, bulbs, batteries, glass bottles).

 Columbus Monte-Carlo has a compactor for cardboard boxes and tries to recycle them wherever possible with our food and drink suppliers.

 We continually strive to reduce the use of single use plastics.
 In line with the Monegasque regulations, we no longer use plastic Q-tips or plastic straws at the bar.

 - Continuous training of staff on waste separation